By Sungard AS

-In the banking industry, for example, not only are apps changing the operating models of established banks but the market is seeing the rise of numerous new players – such as Mondo and Atom Bank – which are completely based on apps.
-Essentially, operating as a 'virtual' bank, they offer a more personalized and supportive user experience that is optimized for smartphones.
+In the banking industry, for example, not only are apps changing the operating models of established banks, but the market is seeing the rise of numerous new players – such as Mondo and Atom Bank – which are completely based on apps.
+Essentially, operating as a 'virtual' bank, they offer a more personalised and supportive user experience that is optimised for smartphones.

 This is not isolated to the banking sector.
 Apps have been gathering momentum and are steadily changing the way our society and workforce interacts – from communication to shopping, healthcare to entertainment.
 Apps are now big business: the Apple store saw over 100m app downloads in 2015 alone, while Google's equivalent store sold over 200m.
 Clearly apps represent a serious opportunity for revenue and can be a crucial component in any modern business' go-to-market strategy.

-Another question to ask is whether your organization is operating in a field where compliance is an issue?
+Another question to ask is whether your organisation is operating in a field where compliance is an issue?
 If, you require customers to share credit card data then you need an infrastructure than can support PCI DSS regulation.
-Additionally, are there any geographical restrictions placed on where your data must reside based on the regions in which your organization operates?
+Additionally, are there any geographical restrictions placed on where your data must reside based on the regions in which your organisation operates?

 Finally, what are your recovery needs?
-Should the worst happen, what applications need to be prioritized to ensure the organization can move forward?
+Should the worst happen, what applications need to be prioritised to ensure the organisation can move forward?
 Which can wait?
-It's important to consider not only impact to revenue but also reputational damage, for example – prioritizing the recovery of a customer on-boarding system over the existing accounts of current users is likely to do untold harm in the long term.
+It's important to consider not only impact to revenue but also reputational damage, for example – prioritising the recovery of a customer on-boarding system over the existing accounts of current users is likely to do untold harm in the long term.